KILTprotocol/portablegabi-tutorial/src/5_with_chain.md

     witnesses: [witness],
     accumulator: accPreRevo,
   });
+  // To update the accumulator on chain, we first create a transaction. const tx = await attester.buildUpdateAccumulatorTX(accPostRevo);
+  // And send the transaction to the blockchain. await chain.signAndSend(tx, attester.keyringPair);

   // Check whether accPostRevo is the latest accumulator on chain. console.log("\t Waiting for next block to have the updated accumulator on the chain");
   console.log(